-Man’s body found in lake after 3-year-old daughter says, ‘Daddy went swimming’: police
+Texas father’s body found in lake after 3-year-old daughter says, ‘Daddy went swimming’: police

-Authorities in Texas recovered a man’s body from a lake on Friday after an unaccompanied 3-year-old girl, found sleeping alone on a boat, said, “Daddy went swimming.”
+Authorities in Texas recovered a man’s body from a lake on Friday after an unaccompanied 3-year-old girl found sleeping alone on a boat, told officers, “Daddy went swimming.”

-A local spotted the boat adrift on Lake Granbury, found the girl on board and alerted the authorities, WFAA reported.
+A local spotted the boat adrift on Lake Granbury found the girl on board and alerted the authorities, WFAA reported.

 The girl’s father launched the boat from Granbury City Beach Boat Ramp around 5 p.m.
 Thursday, and the two never returned, Fox 4 reported.